Writing an annotated bibliography

 • Critical evaluation of source material and authority

-Annotated Bibliography entry examples
+Annotated bibliography entry examples

 APA example